 - Writing for 45 minutes every day

-- Writing one 1,600-word post on a specific day of the week.
+- Writing one 1,600-word post one day of the week.

-Whatever you do: Stick to your goal no matter what!
+But to blog ‘consistently’ and succeed, whatever you do, stick to your goal no matter what!

-Finally, is the Reward Phase
+Finally, is the reward phase.

 2.3 Eliminate Distractions

-In a suitable workspace environment (free of clutter and mess)
+- Suitable workspace environment (free of clutter and mess)

-Keeping only essential browser tabs open (to stay focused).
+- Keeping only essential browser tabs open (to stay focused).

 Phase 3: Planning to Succeed